Brenda Mori, BScPT, MSc, PhD

 Brenda's research includes investigating clinical education student assessment, clinical education models of supervision, and reflection and learning portfolios.

-Director, Education Scholars Program, Centre for Faculty Development at Unity Health Toronto - St. Michael’s Hospital, Faculty of Medicine, University of Toronto
+Program Lead, Education Scholars Program, Centre for Faculty Development at Unity Health Toronto - St. Michael’s Hospital, Faculty of Medicine, University of Toronto